-The elementary education major leads to a Professional Educator License for kindergarten through grade nine.
+The elementary education major leads to a Professional Educator License.
 An elementary education major must satisfy requirements for both the state and the university in both elementary education and General Education.
 It is therefore essential that the entering freshman work closely with an advisor in order to ensure that all course requirements will be met within four years of college academic coursework.
-It is advisable for students to work toward fulfillment of state requirements early in their academic careers, in particular, passing the Illinois Test of Academic Proficiency (TAP) or having an ACT Plus Writing score of 22 or higher.
+It is advisable for students to work toward fulfillment of state requirements early in their academic careers, in particular, passing the Illinois Test of Academic Proficiency (TAP) or having an ACT Plus Writing score of 22 or higher and a combined English/Writing score of 19.